nurmuhamadrum/Code-Weather-RN/README.md

 # React Native Weather App

-This application has a get current weather feature.
+This application is a clone of the Open Weather application where this application is built using React Native and One Call Api as the API

 ## Table of Contents